 Hawkins, R., 1992.
 The planning and management of tourism in Europe: case studies of planning, management and control in the coastal zone.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: